Developing Your First Portlet

 Your first application is simple: you’ll build a guestbook application that looks like this:

-By default, it shows guestbook messages that users leave on your website.
-To add a message, you click the Add Entry button to show a form for entering and saving a message.
+By default, it shows guestbook messages that various users leave on your website.
+To add a message, you click the Add Entry button to show a form that lets you enter and save a message.

 Ready to write your first Liferay DXP application?

 Your first step is to create a Liferay Module Project.
 Modules are the core building blocks of Liferay DXP applications.
 Every application is made from one or more modules.
-Each module encapsulates a functional piece of an application.
-Multiple modules form a complete application.
+Each module encapsulates a functional piece of an application, and then multiple modules form a complete application.
+There’s good reason for this: modules let you swap out code implementations more or less at will.
+This makes your applications easy to maintain and upgrade.

 These modules are OSGi modules.
 The OSGi container in Liferay DXP can run any OSGi module.
 Each module is packaged as a JAR file that contains a manifest file.
 The manifest is needed for the container to recognize the module.
 Technically, a module that contains only a manifest is still valid.
 Of course, such a module wouldn’t be very interesting.